MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Settelement.md

   |**CGST**|10000|15000|10000|0|
   |**SGST/UTGST**|15000|10000|10000|5000|

-  - On posting accounting entry, will be as following:
+  - On posting, accounting entries will be as following:

     |GST Component|Tax Liability|
     |---------|---------|